-© Copyright 2022 HP Development Company, L.P.
+© Copyright 2023 HP Development Company, L.P.

-Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
-Chrome, Chromebook, Chrome OS, Google, and Google Drive are trademarks of Google LLC.
-Intel, Celeron, and vPro are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
-SDHC, SDXC, and microSD are trademarks or registered trademarks of SD-3C LLC.
+AMD is a trademark of Advanced Micro Devices, Inc. Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
+The terms HDMI.
+HDMI High-Definition Multimedia Interface, and the HDMI Logo are trademarks or registered trademarks of HDMI Licensing Administrator, Inc. Intel, Core, Iris, Thunderbolt, and vPro are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
+Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 USB Type-C and USB-C are registered trademarks of USB Implementers Forum.
-DisplayPortTM and the DisplayPortTM logo are trademarks owned by the Video Electronics Standards Association (VESA®) in the United States and other countries.
+DisplayPort[TM] and the DisplayPort[TM] logo are trademarks owned by the Video Electronics Standards Association (VESA®) in the United States and other countries.
+Wi-Fi is a registered trademark of the Wi-Fi Alliance®.